 What is a jumbo loan?

 A jumbo loan is a type of mortgage that lets you borrow more than the standard or “conforming” loan limits set by the Federal Housing Finance Agency (FHFA).
-This is why jumbo loans are also called non-conforming loans.
+For this reason, jumbo loans are also called non-conforming loans.

 How do jumbo loans work?

-Because jumbo loan amounts are quite large, your lender will be taking on extra risk.
-To balance things out, these loans come with stringent underwriting rules.
-Lenders will look more closely at your financial details, including everything from your credit score to your cash reserves.
-They need to make sure you can comfortably handle this debt every month.
+Jumbo loans come with stringent underwriting rules.
+Lenders will look more closely at your financial details, including everything from your credit score to your cash reserves to make sure you can comfortably handle the monthly payment.

 Jumbo loan requirements

-Because jumbo loans let you borrow more money, they require stellar credit and ample cash.
+Getting approved for a jumbo loan is all about proving you’re prepared to manage a major investment.
 Lenders will go over your finances with a fine-toothed comb, but this is a good thing—it helps protect both you and the lender.
 Let’s take a look at what’s required.

 Jumbo loan limits